Helping You:GO TO: How You Can Help

 what is a PERK exam?

 The Physical Evidence Recovery Kit (PERK) exam is a special medical exam given to people who have been sexually assaulted who may want to report the assault to the police.
 A PERK exam is different from a regular health exam as it is done to collect evidence of the assault.
 If the survivor chooses to report the assault to the police, the evidence collected may be helpful in the investigation and prosecution of the sexual assault.
 The PERK must be done within 72 hours of the assault.
 A PERK exam is obtained by going to an Emergency Room and requesting it be done.
 A survivor does not have to report the assault to the police for the PERK to be done.
-The PERK exam and all services directly related to the gathering of forensic evidence will be paid for by the Virginia Criminal Injury Compensation Fund.
+The PERK exam and all services directly related to the gathering of forensic evidence will be paid for by the Virginia Victims Fund.

 Should I contact the police?